Buying tickets

 The reason, I specifically recommend using Rail Europe or DB International is that (unlike some other online platforms), both of them sell “through tickets”.
 This means that if you miss a connection (which will happen), you are allowed to “continue your journey on the same route or on a different route at the next opportunity”.
 Rail Europe point out that if you miss a connection, the railway provider operating the delayed (or cancelled) train must “immediately” offer you “continuation or re-routing, under comparable transport conditions, to the final destination at the earliest opportunity.”
 DB International point out that you might still need to buy an extra ticket, keep it, send it to them, and get it refunded later on.

-This is how to buy tickets with DB International and Rail Europe:
+This is how to buy tickets with DB International and Rail Europe for rail journeys from Sweden to Germany and some destinations in neighbouring countries.

 DB International